Will marriage theology break the Church of Finland?

 Disagreeing bishops looking for unity

 The bishops of the Church of Finland were asked to make a statement on where the Church stands on this issue.
-They spent two years trying to find agreement, but in the statement that was published in August 2020, they mainly concluded that they disagree on the subject.
+They spent two years trying to find an agreement, but in the statement that was published in August 2020, they mainly concluded that they disagree on the subject.
 Instead of providing a unified view on marriage, they emphasised how important it is to find unity and respect in the Church despite all the differences.
 The bishops suggested different models for handling the issue in the Church in a way that could be accepted by people with different opinions on marriage.
 One of these models is to have two parallel theological understandings of marriage in the Church.
 One would be the traditional idea where marriage is seen as a union of a man and a woman.
-The other would allow same-sex marriage in the church.
+The other would allow same-sex marriage in the Church.
 Behind these two theologies are very different views on the concept of family and Bible interpretation.

 The question, then, is if this scenario is possible.
 When asked, most pastors probably would not say that marriage theology is central to the Christian faith.
 Nonetheless, it has become one of the main dividers inside the Church, in which many find it hard to make concessions.
 At least it would require an atmosphere of respect and acceptance of differing theological views.
 Even if over half of pastors of the Church of Finland would like to marry same-sex couples, 30 percent still says they would not do that in any circumstances.